itucsdb1817/itucsdb1817/docs/source/user/member1.rst

 Users
 -----

 Users are registered members of Accio community.
 They can be an admin or a regular user.
+Same person can not register again with same e-mail address and username.

 Registration is possible with the form below.

 .. figure:: images/register.png